Xblue707/PawnifyEngine/README.md

 ## End Screen

 The top section tells the user if they won/lost and by what method.
 The middle section has a generic player logo and the stockfish logo.
 The winning side will have a green border appearing around it when the game ends.
 At the bottom, there are 3 buttons, the "Copy PGN" button to allow users to copy the game PGN, "play again" button to play with stockfish again, and a "Customise" button, which will bring the user back to the prep screen for further customisation.

+## To do list (feel free to submit a PR if you want to contribute)

+* Playing premoves
+* Toggling of different themes
+* Improving UI (problems: basic design, choppy animations etc.)
+* Account system + fully working backend
+* Hosting on an online server for better experience